isaacrobinson2000/CodeAGame2Website/index.md

  - Learn how to write programs in the JavaScript programming language.
  - Learn about fundamental game and animation concepts, including rendering loops, animation sprites, collision management, etc.
  - Discover how games emulate the movements of real-life objects through dynamic simulation.
- - Design and code their own 2D platformer game, which they will showcase at the end of the class.
+ - Design and code your own 2D platformer game, which you will showcase at the end of the class.

 ### Link to the Notebook Server